tavianator/tavianator.com/src/2020/oomify.md

 Funnily enough, after all this effort I didn't find any more bugs in my own code, only in others'.
 But I'm happy to have found and fixed a few issues in some other open source software, and maybe other people will find OOMify useful.
-You can find it on [<fa:github> GitHub](https://github.com/tavianator/oomify) if you want to try it out.
+You can find it on [*fa-github* GitHub](https://github.com/tavianator/oomify) if you want to try it out.